5 Positive Discipline Tips to Help Kids Thrive

-Fortunately, child health experts have identified ways to discipline that do work.
-Lolita McDavid, MD, a pediatrician at University Hospitals Rainbow Babies & Children’s Hospital, says, “Overall, set clear rules, warn your child of what happens when they’re broken and follow through.
+Fortunately, child health experts have identified discipline techniques that work.
+Kimberly Burkhart, PhD, a psychologist in the Division of Developmental Behavioral Pediatrics at University Hospitals Rainbow Babies & Children’s, says, “Overall, set clear rules, warn your child of what happens when they’re broken and follow through.
 Try these specific tips to teach your child to listen and behave.”

 The behavior: An infant or toddler touches something unsafe